Sean McDermott: Philadelphia Eagles

 McDermott originally joined the Philadelphia Eagles in 1999 as a scouting administrative coordinator, a position he held until being promoted to Andy Reid's coaching staff in 2001.
-He then became defensive quality control coach and later assistant defensive backs coach.
-In 2003, he replaced Steve Spagnuolo as defensive backs coach, as Spagnuolo was assigned linebackers coach.
-In 2004, McDermott saw both of his starting safeties (Brian Dawkins and Michael Lewis) earn Pro Bowl berths for the first time in team history.
+He became defensive quality control coach and later assistant defensive backs coach.
+In 2004, McDermott helped replace Steve Spagnuolo by serving as assistant defensive backs coach, as Spagnuolo was assigned the linebackers coach position.
+That same year, McDermott saw both of his starting safeties (Brian Dawkins and Michael Lewis) earn Pro Bowl berths for the first time in team history.
 McDermott and the Eagles appeared in Super Bowl XXXIX that season but lost to the New England Patriots, who won their second straight Super Bowl title.
 Under McDermott's watch, Dawkins went on to earn two more Pro Bowl berths following the 2005 and 2006 seasons.

 In 2007, McDermott was assigned linebackers coach, after Spagnuolo had left to take the defensive coordinator job for the New York Giants.
-On January 28, 2008, Eagles head coach Andy Reid named McDermott as the secondary coach again.
+On January 28, 2008, Eagles head coach Andy Reid named McDermott as the secondary coach.

 On May 18, 2009, McDermott was named the interim defensive coordinator as a result of defensive coordinator Jim Johnson's medical leave of absence.
-On July 24, of that same year, due to the continuing decline of Johnson, the Eagles announced McDermott would take over as full-time defensive coordinator.
+Two months later on July 24, due to the continuing decline of Johnson, the Eagles announced McDermott would take over as full-time defensive coordinator.
 Johnson died four days later.
 Thanks in part to what he learned under Johnson, McDermott would go on to implement a variety of blitzes in his later defensive gameplans.

 McDermott was fired as the defensive coordinator on January 15, 2011, after 12 years with the Eagles.

 Carolina Panthers

 McDermott was hired as the defensive coordinator of the Carolina Panthers on January 17, 2011.
-McDermott was reunited with new Panthers head coach Ron Rivera, a former Eagles assistant whom McDermott served alongside from 1999-2003.
+He was reunited with new Panthers head coach Ron Rivera, a former Eagles assistant whom McDermott served alongside from 1999 to 2003.
 McDermott was Pro Football Focus's second runner up to their Defensive Coordinator of the Year award in 2015.

-As the Panthers' defensive coordinator, McDermott led the team to finishes in the top ten in overall defense from 2012–2015.
+As the Panthers' defensive coordinator, McDermott led the team to finishes in the top ten in overall defense from 2012 to 2015.

 In the 2015 season, McDermott and the Panthers reached Super Bowl 50, which was played on February 7, 2016.
-His defense only gave up one offensive touchdown in the game, but the Panthers fell to the Denver Broncos by a score of 24–10.
+His defense only gave up one offensive touchdown in the game, but the Panthers lost to the Denver Broncos by a score of 24–10.